Wabamun, Alberta: Demographics

 The population of Wabamun according to its 2009 municipal census is 662.

 Economy

-The main source of income within Wabamun are power plants located in the area operated by TransAlta Utilities.
+The main source of income within Wabamun are power plants in the area operated by TransAlta Utilities.
 The power plant within Wabamun was closed because of increased pressure from environmental agencies and aging.
 The Wabamun power plant was the subject of heated debate among the residents and cottagers of Wabamun Lake.
 Due to the lack of a cool–off pond, the water used to cool the internal systems was deposited back into the lake, which enhanced the weed population dramatically.

 As of March 31, 2010, the Wabamun Generating Station was decommissioned, with the smoke stacks being demolished on March 18, 2017.